1Hive/gardens-v2/README.md

 Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacdwadawts across machines, enabling you to share build caches with your team and CI/CD pipelines.

 By default, Turborepo will cache locally.
 To enable Remote Caching you will need an account with Vercel.
-If you don't have an accountdawdawdw you can [create one](https://vercel.com/signup), then enter the following commands:
+If you don't have an accountddwaaaaaaaaaaawdawdw you can [create one](https://vercel.com/signup), then enter the following commands:

 ```
 cd my-turborepo